clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 ;; ⇒ nil
 ```

-Note that by convention, vars that are supposed to or may be dynamically scoped are named with leading
+Note that, by convention, vars which are supposed to or may be dynamically scoped are named with leading
-and trailing `*`, called "earmuffs".
+and trailing asterisks `*` (often referred to as "earmuffs").

-In the example above, `binding` temporarily changed var's current value to a different URL.
-But that happened
+In the example above, `binding` temporarily changed the var's current value to a different URL.
+But that happened only
 in the same thread as the var was originally defined in.
 What makes vars interesting from the concurrency
 point of view is that their bindings can be *thread-local* (yes, if you are familiar with thread-local variables
 in Java or Ruby, it is very similar and serves largely the same purpose).
-To demonstrate, lets change
+To demonstrate, let's change
-the example to spin up 3 threads and alter var value from them:
+the example to spin up 3 threads and alter the var's value from them:

 ``` clojure
 (def ^:dynamic *url* "http://en.wikipedia.org/wiki/Margarita")